boschrexroth/ctrlx-automation-sdk/samples-net/README.md

 ## Pitfalls

-### Arithmetic operators of different integral or foating point types
+### Arithmetic operators of different integral or floating point types

 The following operators perform arithmetic operations with operands of numeric types: